EliaKobayashi/unit_1-2021/README.md

         if goal <= -1:
             dp("GAME OVER.
 You lost the Champioins League.")
         else:
+            # Simulate the other match in the semi-finals
             if first_team not in first_match3:
                 f_first_match = (random.choice(first_match3))
                 # dp(f"{q_first_match} won! \n")